Mark-Hopkins-at-Williams/thesis-vinay-gopalan/README.md

 # Sentiment Analysis on Code-Mixed Tweets

+### Collated Data
+The evaluation results of all experiments can be found at https://docs.google.com/spreadsheets/d/1uTEbuPMO01eKuVeVVugxpmxJLWidkFj3TWun7URgqQs/edit?usp=sharing

 ### Getting the data and setting it up

 1. In the repository root, create a directory `data`.